opensafely-core/cohort-extractor/ROADMAP.md

 ## More backends

-We have currently implemented a backend for TPP data.
-We are working on an EMIS backend.
+We have currently implemented a backend for TPP data and hope to add other backends in the near future.

 We would also like to consider backends for other jurisdictions outside the UK, including an OHDSI CDM backend.